lfkeitel/KiteOS/README.md

 ## Is KiteOS a distribution?

-No. It's a setup of scripts to automate the setup of a new Arch install.
+No. It's a set of scripts to automate the setup of a new Arch install.

 ## Is this compatible with other distributions?